manuelziel/LiLO-Theme/readme.txt

 == Description ==
 This Theme is used for LiLO (Liste Lebenswerte Ortenau) and LHL (Liste Haslach Lebenswert).

-Current base funtions:
+Current base functions:
 - Remove categories on home feed.
 To remove set the current ID's in the functions.php code.
 - Search form at primary navigation
 - Extra Styles:
     - plugins (Tribe Events)

 Roadmap:
+- Create corporate design help site
-- Change colors to red and green
+- Change colors for LiLO and LHL
 - More social media links
-- Social media sidebar at page border
+- Implement social media sidebar at page border
-- Extra styles in extra stylesheet
+- Include extra styles in an additional stylesheet
+- Add variables in CSS for responsive design and colors
+- Minimize color variables
+- Define Fonts, remove unused fonts
+- Add scroll to top feature
+- Develop a new, smarter Headerstyle
+- Implement responsive design for various devices (Smartphones: 520px, Tablets: 960px, Desktop: 960px and larger)

 == Installation ==
 1. In your admin panel, go to Appearance -> Themes and click the 'Add New' button.